Is a good stride a matter of many disparate elements coming together or one underlying virtue?

 Perhaps it’s the Plato in me, but intuition has always told me that, whatever it is, good running form must be a single thing, not a grab bag of things.
 And if you take a close look at the research on running form, you will find some pretty solid evidence that good running form may indeed be one single thing.

 My current favorite researcher on running form is Stephen McGregor at Eastern Michigan University.
 McGregor uses three-dimensional accelerometers to measure various stride characteristics and plot them against running economy, as measured the old-fashioned way, through oxygen consumption in relation to velocity.
-In four years, McGregor has found only one stride characteristic that truly matters with respect to running economy: sagittal plane accelerations.
+In his research, McGregor has found only one stride characteristic that truly matters with respect to running economy: sagittal plane accelerations.
 In plain English, McGregor has found that the most economical runners slow down the least between strides, and the least economical runners slow down the most.

 Other researchers have arrived at more or less the same place from different entry points.
 In a 2007 study, Finnish scientists measured a long list of stride characteristics in 25 trained endurance athletes and plotted these against running economy and maximum running speed.
 They discovered that only one stride characteristic was closely associated with both economy and maximum speed: ground contact time.
-The less time a given runner’s foot spent in contact with the ground, the more economical–and faster–he was.
+The less time a given runner’s foot spent in contact with the ground, the more economical — and faster — he was.

 A short ground contact time and minimal sagittal plane deceleration are more or less the same virtue.
 Or, perhaps better put, they are different ways of measuring the same virtue.
 The quicker you’re able to get your foot off the ground, the less you will decelerate.
 And the less you “hit the brakes” when your foot lands, the less time your foot will spend in contact with the ground.
 Short ground contact time and minimal sagittal plane deceleration are sort of like high club head speed and long driving distance in golf.